-IX STYLE OF LIVING

-Finally, I'd like to ask a few questions about the kind of things you do in your leisure-time and in managing at home.
+IX.
+STYLE OF LIVING Finally, I'd like to ask a few questions about the kind of things you do in your leisure-time and in managing at home.
 FOR ALL 1.
-Apart from staying with family or friends in their homes have you had a holiday away from home in the last 12 months?

-yes ASK Q.1(a)

-no SKIP TO Q.2

-DK

-(a) For how long?

-less than a week

-one week (7 nights)

-more than 1 week, less than 3 weeks

-3 weeks and less than 5 wks

-5 weeks or more

-CODE ALL AGED 15 AND OVER

-2. I've been asking about seeing relatives.
-Have you been out in the last 4 weeks to friends or other members of the family for a meal or snack?

-yes

-no

-DK

-Does Not Apply

-CODE ALL AGED 15 AND OVER

-3. Or have any of your family or friends come here for a meal or snack during the last four weeks?

-yes, relative

-yes, friend

-no

-DK

-Does Not Apply

-ASK PARENT OF CHILDREN AGED 3-14

-CODE CHILDREN AGED 3-14

-4. What about your child(ren)?
+Apart from staying with family or friends in their homes have you had a holiday away from home in the last 12 months? yes ASK Q.1(a) no SKIP TO Q.2 DK (a) For how long? less than a week one week (7 nights) more than 1 week, less than 3 weeks 3 weeks and less than 5 wks 5 weeks or more FOR ALL AGED 15 AND OVER CODE ALL AGED 15 AND OVER 2.
+I've been asking about seeing relatives.
+Have you been out in the last 4 weeks to friends or other members of the family for a meal or snack? yes no DK Does Not Apply FOR ALL AGED 15 AND OVER CODE ALL AGED 15 AND OVER 3.
+Or have any of your family or friends come here for a meal or snack during the last four weeks? yes, relative yes, friend no DK Does Not Apply ASK PARENT OF CHILDREN AGED 3-14 CODE CHILDREN AGED 3-14 4.
+What about your child(ren)?
 Has he/she had a friend to play (or to tea) here in the house during the last four weeks?

-Does Not Apply SKIP TO Q.5

-yes

-no

-DK

-5. Have you had an afternoon or evening out in the last fortnight for your entertainment, something that cost money?
-For example, have you been to

-X a cinema or theatre?
+Does Not Apply SKIP TO Q.5 yes no DK FOR ALL 5.
+Have you had an afternoon or evening out in the last fortnight for your entertainment, something that cost money?
+For example, have you been to X a cinema or theatre?
 Y a football match or other sports meeting?

-PROMPT 0 a pub or club mainly for having drinks?

-AND 1 a social club (old people's, youth, sports, working men's, church social)?
-ASK Q.5(a)
+O a pub or club mainly for having drinks?
+I a social club (old people's, youth, sports, working men's, church social)?
+PROMPT AND CODE ALL THAT APPLY ASK Q.5(a) 2 dancing?

-CODE 2 dancing?

 3 bingo?
 4 other (SPECIFY)

-5 none of these ASK Q. 5(b)

-6 DK

-7 under 3 years old or others, Does Not Apply SKIP TO Q.6

-(a) So how many afternoons or evenings out have you had in the last fortnight?
-CODE NUMBER SKIP TO Q.6

-(b) Why haven't you had an evening out?
-X no desire to

-Y not enough money

-0 cannot leave children (or other)

-1 ill

-2 full social life in other ways

-3 other (SPECIFY)

-4 DK

-6. Have you been to church (or Sunday School)

-X - during the last four weeks?
-ASK

-Y - not during the last four weeks but during the last year Q.6(a)

-0 - not in the last year

-1 DK

-2 Does Not Apply SKIP TO Q.7

-(a) Which denomination do you belong to?
+5 none of these ASK Q. 5(b) 6 DK 7 under 3 years old or others, Does Not Apply SKIP TO Q.6 (a) So how many afternoons or evenings out have you had in the last fortnight?
+CODE NUMBER SKIP TO Q.6 (b) Why haven't you had an evening out?
+X no desire to Y not enough money O cannot leave children (or other) I ill 2 full social life in other ways 3 other (SPECIFY) 4 DK FOR ALL 6.
+Have you been to church (or Sunday School) X - during the last four weeks?
+Y - not during the last four weeks but during the last year O - not in the last year 1 DK 2 Does Not Apply (a) Which denomination do you belong to?
 Church of England Roman Catholic Non-conformists (Baptists, Methodists, Wesleyans, etc) "Sectarians" (Plymouth Brethren, Salvation Army, Jehovah's Witnesses) other (SPECIFY)